 In the early 1980s breeders became more interested in breeding this special newly revived type of dog.
 The dogs started popping up at shows around the country and slowly gained fame and notoriety.
 Through the work of the breeders the dogs slowly came into new glory.
 Also because of the success at the shows many more breeders took interest in the Olde English Bulldog.

-This particular breed is an excellent guard dog.
-It has excellent health is extremely active and has the temperament of a dog who likes to work hard.
+This particular breed is an excellent guard dog. some dog grooming is required but It has excellent health is extremely active and has the temperament of a dog who likes to work hard.
 The dog has the he mental prowess of the original breed of dog from the 1800’s and has many of the attributes of the original breed that it was modeled after.
 The only main difference from the original breed of dogs and today’s version is the tail; the tail is full pump handle tail.
 The goal of breeders today is to maintain and increase the health of the Olde English Bulldog and to ensure it longevity.
 These breeds are here to ensure that extinction does not come into play again for the Olde English Bulldog.